OWASP/www-chapter-houston/index.md

 ## Upcoming Events

-April Meeting TBA by March 19
+April InfoSec Professionals Happy Hour
+Tuesday April 15 from 6:45 - 8:15 PM
+Location TBA but will most likely be around Sugarland area.
+Sponsorship will be finalized by March 31.

 <br><br>
 [back to top](#welcome)